We’re going to show you how to make a Korean name for yourself. Take a look at the 6 methods below, and choose the one that you like best!

 Method 2: Use a Korean Name Generator

-There are some Korean name generator applications and websites out there that can help you come up with a Korean name of your own.
+There are some Korean name generator applications and websites out there that can help you come up with a name of your own.

-Some of these Korean name generators use your real name to help create similar-sounding Korean names.
-There are some Korean name generators that use your birthday to create your name in Korean.
+Some of these name generators use your real name to help create similar-sounding South Korean names.
+There are some name generators that use your birthday to create your name in Korean.
 Others seem to come up with a name at random — when you refresh the page, you’ve got a completely different name!

 For example, maybe you get a Korean first name you like but the Korean family name sounds strange to you.
 You could simply customize it yourself by swapping out the family name and putting in a common family name in Korea of your choice.